rohitreddynagareddy/techietalksai/0010/README.md

    - Once the containers are running:
      - Access the **Chat Assistant** at `http://localhost:8502`.
      - Access the **Web Server** (static content) at `http://localhost:8503`.

+4. **Upload PDFs or Add Website URLs**:
+   - Use the sidebar in the chat interface to upload PDF documents or add website URLs.
+The app will process them and use their content to provide context-aware answers.

+5. **Use the Booking Tool**:
+   - The AI can generate booking reference numbers for confirmation purposes.
+Simply ask the assistant to book something, and it will provide a booking reference.

 ---